-Figure 4-5 Open the SIM card tray with the eject hole (Z40-B)
+Figure 4-14 Open the SIM card tray

-1. Eject hole

-- 5. Place the SIM card into the SIM card tray with the metal connectors facing up. - 6.
-Insert the SIM card tray into the SIM card slot, and push the center of the tray to close it.
+- 1. Slender object (Diameter 0.8mm) 2.
+SIM card tray - 5.
+Place the SIM card into the SIM card tray with the metal connectors facing up. - Insert the SIM card tray into the SIM card slot, and push the center of the tray to close it.
 Press gently until it locks into place.